mayan-edms/Mayan-EDMS/docs/topics/development.rst

 **Mayan EDMS** is under active development, and contributions are welcome.

 If you have a feature request, suggestion, or bug reports, please open a new issue on the `GitHub issue tracker`_.
 To submit patches, please send a pull request on GitHub_.
 Contributors are credited accordingly on the :ref:`contributors` section.

+Follow the coding conventions document available at: https://github.com/mayan-edms/mayan-edms/wiki/Coding-conventions

 .. _GitHub: https://github.com/mayan-edms/mayan-edms/
 .. _`GitHub issue tracker`: https://github.com/mayan-edms/mayan-edms/issues